vbabashov/house-prices/README.md

 - Set baseline outcomes:

-As a baseline, I'll built Ordinary Least Squares (OLS), and obtained the Mean Absolute Error (MAE) of with the test dataset.
+As a baseline, I built Ordinary Least Squares (OLS), and obtained the Mean Absolute Error (MAE) of with the test dataset.

 - Hypothesize solutions: